-Aug 15, 11 am (E-82) Randomized Alphabet Drawing The Secretary of State shall conduct the randomized alphabet drawing to determine the order in which the candidates will appear on the general election ballot.
-On this same day, the County Clerk shall conduct a randomized alphabet drawing for the State Legislative offices. §13111, 13112(b)(1)(C) Aug 29 (E-68) Certified List of Candidates - Federal and State Offices Last day for the Secretary of State to certify and send to each elections official a list showing the name, party preference, and ballot designation of every person who has been nominated as a candidate for public office and is entitled to receive votes within the county at the general election. §814 Aug 29 Rotation List (E-68) By this day, the Secretary of State shall provide to county elections officials a list of candidates for each county arranged according to the randomized alphabet drawn on August 15, 2024 (E-82). §8149, 13111 Sept 2 (E-64) County Holiday - Office Closed Sept 6 (E-60) Military or Overseas Vote-by-Mail Ballot Applications First day the county elections official may process applications for military or overseas voter ballots.
+Aug.
+13 (E-83) Insufficient Number of Nominees Special Districts: If by 5 pm on this day, no one has filed candidacy papers or an insufficient number of persons has filed candidacy papers to fill an office or offices, and a petition signed by 10% or 50 voters (whichever is the smaller number) has not been submitted, the elections official shall certify this fact to the Board of Supervisors.
+A person who has filed a Declaration of Candidacy shall be appointed by the Board of Supervisors at a regular or special meeting held prior to the Monday before the first Friday in December.
+If no one filed, another qualified person shall be appointed by the Board of Supervisors on or before November 4, 2025 and shall take office and serve as if elected. §10515 Aug 14, 11 am (E-82) Randomized Alphabet Drawing The Secretary of State shall conduct the randomized alphabet drawing to determine the order in which the candidates will appear on the general election ballot.
+13112 Sept 1 (E-64) County Holiday - Office Closed Sept 5 (E-60) Military or Overseas Vote-by-Mail Ballot Applications First day the county elections official may process applications for military or overseas voter ballots.
 Any applications received by the county elections official prior to this day shall be kept and processed on or after this date.
 If the applicant is not a resident of the county to which he or she has applied, the elections official receiving the application shall forward it immediately to the proper county.
-A request for a vote-by-mail ballot from a military or overseas voter will be deemed an affidavit of registration. §300(b), 3102, 3105 Sept 6 - 16 (E-60 to E-50) Report of Registration - 60-day County Report During this period, county elections officials shall send to the Secretary of State a summary statement of the number of persons registered by party in their counties and in each political subdivision thereof as of Sept.
-6, 2024. §2187 Sept 9 - Oct 22 (E-57 to E-14) Statement of Write-in Candidacy and Nomination Papers - Nonpartisan Offices During this period write-in candidates must file their Statement of Write-in Candidacy and Nomination Papers with the county elections official for nonpartisan offices.
-There are no write-in candidates allowed for voter-nominated offices on the ballot in November. §8141, 8600 - 8606 Cant 12 Sept 12 (E-54) Walking Lists Prepared The County Elections Official will prepare the voter index that is available for purchase upon written application at a cost of 50 cents per 1,000 names. §2184
+A request for a vote-by-mail ballot from a military or overseas voter will be deemed an affidavit of registration.
+Sept 5 - 15 (E-60 to E-50) Report of Registration - 60-day County Report During this period, county elections officials shall send to the Secretary of State a summary statement of the number of persons registered by party in their counties and in each political subdivision thereof as of Sept.
+5, 2025. §2187 Sept 8 - Oct 21 (E-57 to E-14) Statement of Write-in Candidacy and Nomination Papers - Nonpartisan Offices During this period write-in candidates must file their Statement of Write-in Candidacy and Nomination Papers with the county elections official for nonpartisan offices. §8600, 8601 Sept 11 (E-54) Walking Lists Prepared The County Elections Official will prepare the voter index that is available for purchase upon written application at a cost of 50 cents per 1,000 names. §2184